Connecticut Probate | Inheritance Advance in Connecticut

 How Do You Avoid Probate in Connecticut?

 If the individual places their real estate assets into a living trust before they die, their heirs can avoid the Connecticut probate process.
 If a decedent places these assets in a trust, beneficiaries will automatically receive them after the individual’s death.
-Listing a beneficiary or creating a payable on death account will automatically transfer ownership.
+Listing a beneficiary or creating a payable on death account also will automatically transfer ownership.

 How Long Do You Have to File Probate After Death in Connecticut?